ellisonbg/py4science/book/whirlwind_tour.rst

 create a 1D array of possible rabbit values, a 1D array of possible fox values, and then use numpy's `meshgrid
 <http://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.html>`_
-function to create 2D arrays over all possible rabbit/fox combinations.
+function to create 2D arrays over the possible rabbit/fox combinations.
 We use matplotlib's `quiver
 <http://matplotlib.sourceforge.net/api/axes_api.html#matplotlib.axes.Axes.quiver>`_
 to plot the direction field at the ($R$, $F$) sample points of arrows